 Ultra Renew Plus ($159).
 This device has an ionic mode that removes impurities by deep cleansing.
 Ionic, or galvanic current, is a low level, continuous current that flows in one direction, making it a direct current with dual polarity of a positive or negative charge.
 It is supposed to work on the principle that charged ions in the skin are either attracted or repelled from the electrodes.
 On the Ultra Renew Plus, there are two settings – ion+ and ion-.
 The ion+ (positive ion) is for deep cleansing.
 Read more on this and the devices other features, LED and ultrasound.

 Osmotics Anti-Radical Age Defense Moisture Complex ($111).
 Aldenine is the name given to combining tripeptide-1, soy and wheat proteins.
 It is a free radical scavenger that specifically goes after the reactive carbonyl species.
 It acts, therefore, as a cellular detoxifier.
 Another key active is carnosine, a natural amino-acid that is a potent antioxidant, helps to chelate ionic metals (flush toxins from the body) and has immune boosting properties.
 Read the full review

 Your Best Face Correct ($150 in the shop).
 This eye cream is big on free radical scavengers and goes after them in order to leave cells healthy and toxin free.
 Lipochronan-6, a free radial scavenger, does a significantly better job of fending off oxidative stress than resveratrol (at least according to the company that makes it).
 YBF Correct also has spin trap, a busy molecule that finds free radicals and stops them “spinning” out control and causing damage to cells.
 Read the full review

-BRAD Biophotonic Sea Minerals Purify Healing Detoxifying Gel Cleanser ($45 in the shop).
+BRAD Biophotonic Sea Minerals Purify Healing Detoxifying Gel Cleanser ($45).
 Designed for dry, blemished and sensitive skin, this is more of a treatment than a mere cleanser.
 Particularly helpful for inflamed and unhappy skin are some of the botanicals, such as borage, oregano and red clover.
 Burdock root is also famed for dealing with skin disorders as it may prevent the body’s immune system for damaging the skin.
 Read the full review